Tissue sampling, processing and staining

 2. Temperature

-Fixation of surgical specimens is carried out at room temperature, although 0-4 degc will slow down autolysis.
+Although fixation of surgical specimens is carried out at room temperature, refrigeration between 0 - 4 degrees Celsius will slow down autolysis.
 However, chemical reactions, including those of fixation, are more rapid at higher temperatures.
-Formalin heated to 60 degrees Centigrade is sometimes used for the rapid fixation of urgent biopsy samples, but the risk of tissue distortion is increased.
+Formalin heated to 60 degrees Celsius is sometimes used for the rapid fixation of urgent biopsy samples, but the risk of tissue distortion increases.

 3. Penetration of fixatives

 The penetration of fixatives into tissue is clearly an important phenomenon.
 As this process is relatively slow, the tissue samples should either be very small or very thin in order to obtain optimum fixation.
-The greatest factor influencing the rate of fixation is the thickness of the tissue.
-Whole organs should therefore be sliced to expose the cut surfaces to the fixative as soon as possible after removal.
+The greatest factor influencing the rate of fixation is the composition and thickness of the tissue.
+Generally, formalin fixes at the rate of 1 mm per hour.
+Whole organs should be sliced to expose the cut surfaces to the fixative as soon as possible after removal.

 4. Change in tissue volume

-Tissues commonly alter in volume due to changes in membrane and ion transport.
-Some intercellular substances such as collagen swell when they are fixed.
-Tissues fixed in 10% formalin and embedded in paraffin wax can shrink up to 33%
+During fixation, tissues commonly change in volume due primarily to changes in both membrane permeability and ion transport.
+Although some intercellular substances such as collagen can swell during fixation, tissues fixed in formaldehyde and embedded in paraffin wax can shrink up to 33%.

 5. Concentration

 This appears to be determined by factors of cost, effectiveness and solubility.
-The staining of tissues has been shown to alter with the concentration of the fixative employed.
+The staining of tissues has been shown to alter with the concentration of the fixative employed as shown in the figure below.
 Formalin is generally used as a 10% solution.

 6. Duration

-The fixation time is dependent on sample size; for small biopsies 2-6 hours may suffice, but larger tissue samples usually require overnight fixation.
+The fixation time in 10% formalin is dependent on sample size but; for small biopsies 2-6 hours may suffice, but larger tissue samples usually require overnight fixation.
 Whole organs are usually sliced to ensure adequate fixation.
 If tissues are fixed in 10% formalin for 24 hours, then most of the fixative can be washed out in water.
 Although formaldehyde reacts rapidly with tissue components, the reaction is largely reversible.
 Prolonged fixation in formaldehyde is known to cause shrinkage and hardening of tissues.

-Strong mineral acids such as nitric and hydrochloric acids are used for dense cortical bone and often used in mixtures (Tables 1).
+Strong mineral acids such as nitric and hydrochloric acids are used for dense cortical bone and often used in mixtures (Table 1).
 However, strong acids act quickly but also damage cellular morphology and bone marrow.
 Weak organic acids such as acetic and formic are less aggressive and more suited for bone marrow and other softer tissues (Table 2).
-Ten percent formic acid is the best all-around decalcifier and some solutions combine formic acid with formalin to both fix and decalcify tissues.
+Proven to be a good all round decalcifier is 10% formic acid, and some fixative solutions combine the acid with formalin to both fix and decalcify tissues simultaneously.

 Table 1.
 Strong mineral acids